 (a) Click New.
 Choose the ENSEMBL Genes database.
 Choose the Human genes (GRCh38) dataset.

 Click on Filters in the left panel.
 Expand the GENE section by clicking on the + box.
-Select Input microarray probes/probesets ID list - Affy hg u133 plus 2 probeset ID(s) and enter the list of probeset IDs in the text box (either comma separated or as a list).
+Select Input microarray probes/probesets ID list - AFFY HG U133 Plus 2 probe ID(s) and enter the list of probeset IDs in the text box (either comma separated or as a list).

-Count shows 26 genes match this list of probesets.
+Count shows 26 genes match this list of probes.

 Click on Attributes in the left panel.
 Select the Features attributes page.
 Expand the GENE section by clicking on the + box.
 In addition to the default selected attributes, select Description.
 Expand the External section by clicking on the + box.
-Select HGNC symbol from the External References section and AFFY HG U133-PLUS-2 from the Microarray Attributes section.
+Select HGNC symbol from the External References section and AFFY HG U133 Plus 2 probe from the Microarray probes/probesets attributes section.

 Click the Results button on the toolbar.
 Select View All rows as HTML or export all results to a file.
 Tick the box Unique results only.

 Your results should show that the 25 probes map to 26 Ensembl genes.

 (b) Don’t change Dataset and Filters – simply click on Attributes.